-Any modification to the vapor barrier system or addition of a vapor barrier system should only be done after consulting with your local building official or a building envelope specialist.
+Any modification to the vapor barrier system or addition of a vapor barrier system should only be done after consulting with your local building code official and a building envelope specialist.
 In some areas, building envelope specialists are regulated by government.
-Please check with local building officials to see if there are professional requirements in your area.